CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 ````

 The `max-*-memory` are set in bytes, but you can use postfixes like 'MB' and 'GB'.
-The `max-*_time` variables are set in number of seconds.
+The `max-*-time` variables are set in number of seconds.
 All variables have a default
 value of `unlimited`.

 The memory limits set the maximum amount of virtual memory, residient memory and